janettwalker/Train_Scheduler/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Huge shout out to all of the open source documentation out there!